joaquinphoenixman/djsbot-commands/README.md

 Some of the code in here is NOT fully made by me but is updated with a little more content and is explained aswell!

 Things i will not do :
- i will not help you set up the commands i will not show you how to use command handlers i will not help you with errors
+1. I will not help you set up the commands
+2. I will not show you how to use command handlers
+3. I will not help you with errors